 The Technology and Innovation Exchanges (TIES) are a series of nation-wide collaborative events designed to engage, develop and foster relationships while educating innovator communities about DHS’ vast mission, homeland security challenges, and specific component operational needs.
 During these engagements innovators will have the opportunity to hear from S&T’s component partners and operational experts on a specific homeland security challenge, informing stakeholders of current activities, research and development needs, and areas that intersect with the private sector.

-BOSTON, July 16, 2019 -- S&T partnered with the Cybersecurity and Infrastructure Security Agency (CISA) to engage interested innovators about the DHS operational mission, and homeland security challenges of mobile network infrastructure, specifically protecting and securing legacy, current and 5G mobile network communications, services and equipment.
+Boston, MA, July 16, 2019 -- In partnership with the Cybersecurity and Infrastructure Security Agency (CISA), S&T engaged interested innovators about the DHS operational mission, and homeland security challenges of mobile network infrastructure, specifically protecting and securing legacy, current and 5G mobile network communications, services and equipment.